-Hyperthyroidism: Conversely this is an over-active gland which secretes abnormally high quantities of hormones than required and speeds up the metabolism.
+Hyperthyroidism: Conversely this is an over-active gland that secretes abnormally high quantities of hormones than required and speeds up the metabolism.
 Some of the symptoms of this condition are increased appetite, weight loss, nervousness and diarrhea.

 Apart from these conditions, you may be prone to disorders of the metabolic system if you have conditions such as heart disease, diabetes and kidney disease through the following mechanisms.